oU1TS/Support-Hero_SESA-Lab-Project/README.md

 22.07.25
 # SESA-Lab-Project
 "Support Hero" is a community-driven platform where users can create and accept support services, donate transparently, and help build a network of trust and assistance.
+This is a Lab project for our Software Engineering and System Analysis Lab (CSE0613226).

 Faculty: [Sadia Jahan](https://uits.edu.bd/sadia-jahan/)